ros2/ros2_documentation/source/How-To-Guides/Releasing/First-Time-Release.rst

    * ``--track {DISTRO}`` indicates that you want the track name to be ``{DISTRO}``
    * ``--new-track`` tells bloom to create a new :ref:`track <track>` and configure it.

+You will be prompted to enter information to configure a new track.

 You are trying to release ament library called ``my_repo`` hosted on GitHub at ``https://github.com/my_organization/my_repo.git``.
-You want the ``main`` branch from the library to be released it into the ROS ecosystem.
+You want the ``rolling`` branch from the library to be released.
 You already have an empty release repository (``https://github.com/ros2-gbp/my_repo-release.git``), from :doc:`Obtain-Access-to-Release-Repository <Obtain-Access-to-Release-Repository>`.

 For this scenario, the table below summarises the responses to the questions: